lizmat/raku-all-modules/jnthn/p6-http-hpack/README.md

 ## Known issues

-* The dynamic table size change instruction is not yet implemented.
 * The Huffman code termination handling has not been validated to be completely up to specification, and so may fail to signal errors in some cases where the Huffman code is terminated in a bogus way.